AllenInstitute/bmtk/docs/autodocs/source/builder.rst

 The Network Builder
 ===================

-To run a simulation or visualizing a neural network the Brain Modeling Toolkit (bmtk) requires network files.
+To run a simulation or visualizing a neural network the Brain Modeling Toolkit (BMTK) requires network files.
 This workflow of using intermediate files, rather than building and simulating an entire network in memory, is done to improve performance and memory, helps with iterative modeling, and allows for sharing and reproducibility.
-Before running a simulation you will first need to obtain existing network model files, or alternativly use the bmtk **Builder** submodule to create them from scratch.
+Before running a simulation you will first need to obtain existing network model files, or alternativly use the BMTK **Builder** submodule to create them from scratch.

 The Builder uses the same python inteface for creating networks of various varieties including multi-compartment neurons,